Presidencies end with criticism, but begin with advice.

 I think its going to be a good four years for open source, King said.

 King said that to demonstrate the power of VistA in his WorldVistA presentations, he uses a chart originally published in 2007 in the Washington Post showing inflation in per capita healthcare spending for VA beneficiaries compared with those same numbers for Medicare and all healthcare recipients between 1996 and 2004.
 The chart shows almost a flat line for cost increases of less than 1% for VA patients over the period, but a 45-degree angle for Medicare beneficiaries, whose costs increased nearly 45% over the period, and a line nearly as steep for the average person, whose costs went up nearly 40%.

 It is pretty jaw-dropping, King said.

-Don McCanne is a San Juan Capistrano, Calif., physician and a senior health policy fellow with Physicians for a National Health Program, which advocates for single-payer, universal healthcare coverage.
+Don McCanne, M.D., is a senior health policy fellow with Physicians for a National Health Program, which advocates for single-payer, universal healthcare coverage.